prk-2023/rust_tutorials/2025/AsyncProgramming/the_async_book.md

 multi-threading or creating a new OS thread for each concurrency task.

 ### - Concurrency:

   It Refers to the ability of a program to manage multiple tasks at once, but necessarily executing them simultaneously.
-It's got to do more about structuring your program in such a way that it can handle many things at once, without the running them in parallel ( as done in threads based approach).
+It's got to do more about structuring your program in such a way that it can handle many things at once, without running them in parallel ( as done in threads based approach).

-  Concurrency in async is achieved by allowing to switch between tasks during "idle" time, like waiting for I/O to complete, or waiting for response. ( file read, network requests ..).
+  Concurrency in *async* is achieved by allowing to switch between tasks during "idle" time, like waiting for I/O to complete, or waiting for response. ( file read, network requests ..).
 This is done by
   * using Non-Blocking calls and
   * event loop.